rimbu-org/rimbu/docs/why-immutability.md

 ## Mutable collections have arbitrary immutable methods

-In our view, most standard mutable collection libraries seem to partly choose immutability, but in somewhat arbitrary places.
+Most standard mutable collection libraries seem to partly choose immutability, but in somewhat arbitrary places.
 A JS array is mutable, however, when we `filter` it, it will not mutate the array, but return a copy containing the filtered elements. `push` will mutate the array, `map` will not, `reverse` will mutate the array, `slice` will not, `sort` will mutate the array, and `splice` will too.
-The user needs to keep this in mind every time, leading to mental load.
+The user needs to keep this in mind every time, leading to _mental load_.

 So then, why not split this into two "modes":